MarkPearlCoZa/Blog_General/_posts/2016-10-01-Previous-Talks-Ive-Given.md

 I have found that speaking on things I have personal experience with leads to deeper insights for both myself and those in attendance.

-I've had the opportunity to speak at the following places around the world...
+I've had the opportunity to speak in the following Cities around the world...

 - Cape Town, South Africa
 - Durban, South Africa